Deadline: December 14, 2020

 Prizes: participation in the show

-- Billboards are placed, in high-traffic locations and art-centric neighborhoods, including near galleries, museums, and arts districts.
+- Billboards are placed in high-traffic, art-centric neighborhoods, including locations near galleries, museums and art districts.

-- All billboards are documented and images are available to both media and the artists for use in social media, websites, newsletters etc.
+- All TBC show billboards are documented and images are made available to both the media and participating artists for use on social media, websites, and other communications.

-There is a $27 dollar fee for first image
+- There is a $28 dollar fee for first image